youssifsamir/Blockchain-App/README.md

 ## Getting Started

-To get started with the Baby Gears Rental App:
+To get started with the Blockchain App:

   1. Clone this repository to your local machine.
   2. Ensure you have Flutter SDK installed.
 If not, follow the official installation guide.